SRombauts/UEPlasticPlugin/README.md

 #### Redirectors

-When Source Control is enabled Unreal creates a redirector whenever an asset is renamed or moved, so that other developers relying on it's old name / location can still work with other assets referencing it.
+When Source Control is enabled Unreal creates a redirector whenever an asset is renamed or moved, so that other developers relying on its old name / location can still work with other assets referencing it.

 This means, you end up with two files that you have to submit, even if by default they don't show up in the Content Browser.